microchip-pic-avr-examples/pic16f18076-unique-identifier-mplab-melody/README.md

 | RA1 | Digital output for LED   |
 | RA0 | Digital input for Switch |

-## MCC Settings:
+## MCC Settings
 <img src="images/Melody_Builder.png" width = "600"><br>

-This application uses the Memory and the UART drivers.
+This application uses the Memory and UART drivers.
 The following screenshots illustrate the settings from MCC.

 ### System & Clock Settings

 <img src="images/mcc_config1.png" width = "600"><br>

-*Because of how the PIC16F18076 is set up you may need to check if this step is optional for you.
-This step is taken because the default clock of the pic is set as an external clock meaning your device may not have a clock on start-up.
+**Note**:: Considering the PIC16F18076 configuration settings, check if this step appears as optional.
+This step is implemented because the PIC default clock is set as an external clock, meaning that the device may not possess a clock on start-up.

 <img src="images/mcc_ClockCon.png" width = "600"><br>